ITU-BDSA23-GROUP19/Chirp/docs/report.md

 Below is a domain model of our Chirp application.
 All classes are shown and there is an overview of how they interact with each other.

-A cheep is what posting in our program is called.
+A cheep is what a post in our program is called, and posting is called cheeping.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](diagrams/domainModel.png)